Welcome

 • Spatial regression models

-This is a work in progress
+This is a live document and work in progress

 Course text